iterorganization/IMAS-ParaView/docs/source/training_jorek.rst

 #.
 To visualize the current time in the video, add a time value in the corner of the viewer using *Sources > Annotation > Annotate Time*.
 Press ``Apply`` to apply the time annotation source.
 #.
 Select the JOREKReader and apply a ``Temporal Interpolator`` filter found under *Filters > Temporal > Temporal Interpolator*.
 #.
 Set the ``Discrete Time Step Interval`` to 0.01, and select ``Apply`` to apply the temporal interpolation.
 #.
-Now we will do the same for the wall currents, select the created Clip filter a ``Temporal Interpolator`` filter found under *Filters > Temporal > Temporal Interpolator*.
+Now we will do the same for the wall currents.
+Select the created Clip filter and apply another ``Temporal Interpolator`` filter found under *Filters > Temporal > Temporal Interpolator*.
 #.
 Set the ``Discrete Time Step Interval`` to 0.01, and select ``Apply`` to apply the temporal interpolation for the wall currents.
 #.
 Right click on the clip filter in the pipeline, and deselect the ``Ignore Time`` checkbox.
 #.
 Verify that both temporal interpolators are working by opening *View > Time Manager* and checking if the two temporal interpolators have the same number of time steps and that the time steps are of equal size.